boukx/phase6/README.md

 |  |  | rha | rna | mha | mna | m2a | rhh | rnh | mhh | mnh | m2h |

 R = ranged, MW = melee weaving, eAPnH is eAP without factoring in hit, eAP.2H is eAP factoring in .2% hit if the ring is used to hitcap with Eye of Nerub.
 This table probably isn't very useful to most but its here.

-Ring of Fury, Ring of Qiraji Fury, and Seal of the Gurubashi Berserker were dropped from the list as they arn't very good.

 # Trinkets